-The University of Michigan North Campus Children's Center has an opening for the position of Associate Teacher
+The University of Michigan Towsley Children's House has an opening for the position of Associate Teacher.

 University Human Resources seeks to recruit and retain a diverse workforce as a reflection of our commitment to serve the diverse people of Michigan, to sustain the excellence of the university, and to offer our students richly varied disciplines, perspectives, and ways of knowing and learning.

-Provide developmentally appropriate early learning experiences and care for infants, toddlers, and preschoolers utilizing emergent curriculum and responsive care inspired by the Reggio Emilia philosophy
+Provide developmentally appropriate early learning experiences and care for infants, toddlers and preschoolers utilizing project approach principles.

-Participate fully and willingly in weekly team meetings, reflective consultation, dialogue groups, and ongoing study and professional development
+Participate fully and willingly in weekly team meetings and ongoing study and professional development.

-Associates Degree in Early Childhood Education or Child Development or an equivalent combination of education and experience is necessary.
+Associates Degree in Early Childhood Education or Child Development, CDA Credential or an equivalent combination of education and experience is necessary.

 Ability to move, hold and position oneself when interacting with children and objects up to 40 lbs.